asefahmed500/Cally-IO/src/src/README.md

 8.  **Response Generation**: The AI first fetches all curated FAQs.
 These, along with relevant document chunks, the AI configuration, the full conversation history, and the user's question, are compiled into a dynamic prompt.
 This is sent to the Gemini model to generate a helpful, context-aware, and personality-aligned response, which is streamed back to the UI.
 9.  **History Persistence**: After the AI response is complete, the API saves the AI's message to the user's conversation history in the database, ensuring it's available for the next session.
 10. **Feedback Loop**: Users can rate AI responses.
 This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
-11. **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.
+11. **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which fetches the master script template (editable in the admin settings) and creates a personalized script for a specific lead.
 12. **Admin Dashboards**: Admin dashboards query the `metrics`, `leads`, and `embeddings` collections to provide live data on user satisfaction, to manage the customer lifecycle in a visual pipeline, and to oversee the knowledge base.